Back to Blog

 Poor Nutrition or Unexplained Weight Loss

 Skipping meals, relying entirely on processed food, or an inability to safely prepare food can lead to rapid physical decline.
 Weight loss of 10+ pounds without explanation warrants immediate attention.
+In most cases, addressing nutrition early can prevent further health issues.

 08